 However, hundreds of sorry souls who were seen as a threat to national security found themselves imprisoned here.

 Edward I built a Traitors’ Gate for prisoners to pass through to avoid any security breach at the other entrances.

 Some prisoners were sentenced to death at the Tower.
-If the axe was carried facing backwards during the convoy from Wesminter, the prisoner was to meet his death.
+If the axe was carried facing backwards during the convoy from Westminster, the prisoner was to meet his death.

-10 people were beheaded on Tower Green, three of which were former queens of England!
+Ten people were beheaded on Tower Green, three of whom were former queens of England!

 Gentle visitor pause awhile: where you stand death cut away the light of many days: here jewelled names were broken from the vivid thread of life: may they rest in peace while we walk the generations around their strife and courage : under there restless skies.